MarcusWalther/EnvironmentModuleCore/README.md

 Import an environment module with the function
 - **Import-EnvironmentModule [ModuleName]**

-Removing an evnironment module
+Remove a previously loaded evnironment module
 - **Remove-EnvironmentModule [ModuleName]**

-List all loaded mounted environment modules
+List all loaded mounted environment modules or display all available environment modules
-- **Get-EnvironmentModule**
+- **Get-EnvironmentModule [-ListAvailable]**

-Creating a new environment module
+Create a new environment module from skretch or from an existing module
 - **New-EnvironmentModule [params]**
+- **Copy-EnvironmentModule [params]**

-Editing environment module files
+Edit environment module file(s)
 - **Edit-EnvironmentModule [ModuleName] [FileFilter]**

-Updating the cache
+Update the cache
 - **Update-EnvironmentModuleCache**

 Environment-Module-Description-File (*.pse)
 -------------------------------------------
+Each environment module should contain a pse file in its module directory.
+The syntax of such a file is similar to the syntax of the psd files.

 ```powershell
 @{